WLenhard/cNORM/README.md

 ## Basic example code for modeling the sample dataset
 library(cNORM)

+# Start the graphical user interface (needs shiny installed)
+# The GUI includes the most important functions.
+For specific cases,
+# please use cNORM on the console.
+cNORM.GUI()

 # Rank data within groupd and compute powers and interactions
 data.elfe <- prepareData(elfe)